Degrees of non-Gorenstein canonical Fano threefolds with Picard number one: Reducing the cases

-Now we run a K-MMP on $Y$.
+Now we run a $K$-MMP on $Y$.
 Since $\rho(Y)=2$, we have following diagram

 where $g$ is an isomorphism or the composition of finitely many flips, and $f'$ is a divisorial contraction or a Mori fibre space.
-Since the K-MMP of $Y$ ends up with a Mori fibre space, we have that either $X'$ is a $\mathbb{Q}$-factorial canonical Fano threefold with Picard number one or $X'$ is of dimension 1 or 2. \begin{case} $f'$ is a Mori fibre space and $X'$ is of dimension 1 or 2.
-Then the general fibre $F$ of $f'$ is a canonical del Pezzo surface or $\mathbb{P}^1$ and we have $-K_F=-K_{Y'}|_F\sim 28B'|_F$, where $B'$ is the strict transform of $B$ in $Y'$.
-Hence $\qW(F)\ge 28$, which contradicts \cite{wan24}*{Proposition 3.3}. \end{case}
+Since the $K$-MMP of $Y$ ends up with a Mori fibre space, we have that either $X'$ is a $\mathbb{Q}$-factorial canonical Fano threefold with Picard number one or $X'$ is of dimension 1 or 2. \begin{subcase} $f'$ is a Mori fibre space and $X'$ is of dimension 1 or 2.
+Let $B'$ be the strict transform of $B$ in $Y'$.
+Then the general fibre $F$ of $f'$ is a canonical del Pezzo surface or $\mathbb{P}^1$, and we have $-K_F=-K_{Y'}|_F\sim 10B'|_F$, where $B'$ is the strict transform of $B$ in $Y'$.
+Hence $\qW(F)\ge 10$, which contradicts \cite{wan24}*{Proposition 3.3}. \end{subcase}